cloud-native-toolkit/ansible-aws-infra-openshift/advanced.md

 | PrivateLink | VPC gateway service that provides the abiltiy for Red Hat to manage the deployed cluster |
 | Client VPN Endpoint | Optional add-on to provision a Client VPN Endpoint providing individual client access to the environment. |

+## Limitations

+- The automation only supports both management and workload VPCs.

 ## Example Usage

 1. Ensure that a boto profile is created and AWS CLI is installed (if not follow guide [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html))